 7.3.
 Responsibility for office work in the Committee rests with the Chairman of the Committee or the Secretary.

-Read the end in the next issue.
+Read the ending in the next issue

 Your opinion